Hero image

 (0)

-Revision workbook for B1 of unit 5 (Principles and Applications 2) Applied Science BTEC level 3.
-This 17-page notebook can be used for notetaking during lessons to encourage students to make their own notes rather than copying from a PowerPoint.
+Illustrated revision workbook for L02 of unit 4 (Anatomy and Physiology for Health and Social Care) Cambridge Technicals level 3 Health and Social Care – The respiratory system, malfunctions and their impact on individuals.
+This 12-page notebook can be used for notetaking during lessons to encourage students to make their own notes rather than copying from a PowerPoint.
 Students will have to think carefully to make relevant notes on the different topics.
 Alternatively, this notebook can be used for revision purposes by encouraging students to fill in the sections without looking at their notes.
 The test your knowledge page at the end also serves to check their understanding.
 A completed notebook is available as well as a self-test version so that students can check their answers against sample answers by clicking a link.
-The revision notebook includes the full requirements of the specification including: • The function of the cardiovascular system • The structure and function of the heart • The functions of the various chambers and vessels of the heart • Heart valves • The structure of heart muscle • The conduction system of the heart • The cardiac cycle • Cardiac output • ECG traces and arrhythmias • Blood vessel structure and function • The effect of caffeine in Daphnia • Types of cardiovascular diseases • Risks of developing cardiovascular disease • Benefits and risks of treatments for cardiovascular disease • Knowledge test at the end Other revision notebooks available for this unit.
-Illustrated revision notebooks are also available for Principles and Applications 1 (unit 1).
+The revision notebook includes the full requirements of the specification as follows: • The function of the respiratory system • The structure of the respiratory system • The structure and functions of the trachea and bronchi • The structure and function of the alveoli • Breathing including roles of the intercostal muscles, diaphragm and pleural membranes • Gas exchange and how the respiratory system is adapted for this • Cellular respiration including the role of ATP, aerobic respiration and anaerobic respiration • Respiratory malfunctions including asthma, emphysema and cystic fibrosis • The impact of respiratory malfunctions on the individual • A test your knowledge quiz at the end of the booklet.
+Other revision notebooks available for this unit: • Cardiovascular system • Digestive system

 alockyer1alockyer1